 Tips for Successful Negotiations: 5

-1. Identify interests, asking people, “why?” or “why not?”
+- Identify interests, asking people, “why?” or “why not?”

 • Interests can be unpredictable and diverse.

-• Some examples include security, money, avoiding embarrassment, control over one’s life, family loyalty, and group welfare.
+• Some examples include security, money, avoiding embarrassment, control over one’s life, family loyalty, and group welfare. - Avoid assumptions and premature judgments.

-3. Refer to independent standards, such as a community tradition or ordinance.
-The use of common values or community norms can make agreements more successful by reducing perceptions of unfairness and making people less likely to back out.
+use of common values or community norms can make agreements more successful by

-• Examples of standards that can be referred to in negotiations include laws, moral values, neighborhood traditions, and costs to the city and taxpayers.
+• Examples of standards that can be referred to in negotiations include laws, moral values, neighborhood traditions, and costs to the city and taxpayers. - Consider emphasizing civic duties and the interconnectedness of problems to residents of small communities.

-5. If a solution is not obvious, try brainstorming alone or together or advancing alternative options.
+- If a solution is not obvious, try brainstorming alone or together or advancing alternative options.

-6. Offer solutions instead of making threats.
+- Offer solutions instead of making threats.

 [A]ll too often, negotiators end up like the proverbial sisters who quarreled over an orange.
 After they finally agreed to divide the orange in half, the first sister took her half, ate the fruit, and threw away the peel, while the other sister threw away the fruit and used the peel from her half in baking a cake.
 All too often, negotiators ‘leave money on the table’—they fail to reach agreement when they might have, or the agreement they do reach could have been better for each side.
-Too many negotiations end up with half an orange for each side instead of the whole fruit for one and the whole peel for the other.
-6
+Too many negotiations end up with half an orange for each side instead of the whole fruit for one and the whole peel for the other.6

 Bargaining is about focusing on who is right.
 It is competitive and win-lose.
 Negotiation is about focusing on what is right.
-It is cooperative and win-win.
-7
+It is cooperative and win-win.7

 Community Highlight